Books by Deane Barker

 It was a little odd in that I had all 25 chapters in place as smaller (500-word-ish) blog posts.
 When I needed to expand it, I was in a position to just enlarge each of them.
 So I would just add anecdotes and expand upon points, but I never changed the structure much from when it was originally put together.

 I wrote it using the same tech stack as the content modeling book – Markdown-to-HTML, CSS, and Prince for the PDF.
+I did an ebook for this, and was forcefully introduced to how weird and vague ebook formatting can be, and how wild creating a MOBI file can be for Kindles.

 The Web Project Guide: From Spark to Launch and Beyond